krolow/Attach/README.markdown

 ## Usage
-In a model that needs uploading, replace the class declaration with something similar to the following:
+In a model that needs uploads, replace the class declaration with something similar to the following:

 It's important to remember that your model class can have your own fields, and it will have a extra relation with Attachment model with the fields that are upload.